-The Polish Military Museum was established on the basis of a 1920 decree by the Supreme Commander, Marshall Jozef Pilsudski.
+The Polish Military Museum was established on the basis of a 1920 decree by Supreme Commander Marshall Jozef Pilsudski.
 Initially housed together with the National Museum in a building in Podwale Street, in 1934 it moved to a section of the National Museum's new building, a purpose-built edifice constructed in 1926-38 after the design by Tadeusz Tolwinski.
-Reopened after World War II in 1946, the Museum started its new divisions, the Museum of Katyn and the Museum of Polish Military Technology, in the 9th Czerniakowski Fort in 1993.
+The museum reopened after World War II in 1946 and continued to grow with the 1993 addition of its new divisions, the Museum of Katyn and the Museum of Polish Military Technology.

-The holdings originated from the military section of the National Museum and the military objects used by the Polish formations in World War I and collected by the Polish Military Museum, established in the Royal Castle in 1919.
-After World War II the Museum received an invaluable gift of weapons, uniforms and other objects used by the Polish Armed Forces in the West.
-Germany returned several military standards from 1939, while the Soviet Union and Russia gave back a valuable seventeenth century gun barrel, an officer uniform from the time of the Kosciuszko Rising, a unique Polish Mors machine gun, and, after 1989, several standards and banners as well as a gun used by Marshall Pilsudski.
+The holdings were compiled from the military section of the National Museum and various military objects used by the Polish formations in World War I. After World War II , the museum received an invaluable gift of weapons, uniforms and other objects used by the Polish Armed Forces in the West.
+Germany returned several military standards from 1939, while the Soviet Union and Russia contriubted many valuable pieces: a valuable seventeenth century gun barrel; an officer uniform from the time of the Kosciuszko Rising; a unique Polish Mors machine gun; and several standards, banners, and a gun used by Marshall Pilsudski were returned after 1989.